 March 11, 13, 6:30 - 7:30 p.m. | Youngchild Hall RM 115 | $120 | In-Person

-Prof. Megan Pickett
+Instructor: Prof. Megan Pickett

-Explore the wonders of the night sky in this three-part seminar.
+Explore the wonders of the night sky in this two-part seminar.
 Learn to identify constellations, discover cultural stories behind them, and observe celestial objects through telescopes.
 Perfect for astronomy enthusiasts, cultural historians, and anyone interested in humanity's cosmic connection.

 Up the Ease in Your Everday Life: Applying the Alexander Technique Workshop